normativa-facultad

 If a student finally decides not to sit the exam, he/she will have to apply for the exam via a new written request up to five days before the start of the exam period of re-sit examination period.
 If he/she does not apply at deadline and does not sit the exam, he/she will be listed as NP.

-2. In the event that a student student has two final exams of two subjects on the same day, the teacher of the subject of the higher course will give the student student the option of changing the date if requested.
-This criterion does not apply when one of the subjects is compulsory or core and the other elective subject for the student affected.
-In such cases, it will always be up to the teacher of the subject elective subject to arrange another exam.
+2. In the event that a student student has two final exams of two subjects on the same day, the professor of the subject of the lower course will give student the option of changing the date if requested.
+This criterion does not apply when one of the subjects is compulsory or basic and the other is elective subject for the student affected.
+In such cases, it will always be the responsibility of the professor of the subject elective subject to take another exam.

 3. The board Board of a Centre should consider whether it is appropriate to hold mid-term examinations and whether they should be concentrated on particular dates.